NGA Glass Conference Registration is Open!

 Tempering: Jenni Chase, NGA, VP, workforce development, will give an update on the new MyGlassFab tempering courses developed by NGA task group volunteers.

-Laminating Liaison Julie Schimmelpenningh, Eastman Chemical, and Vaughn Schauss, Kuraray will present a new standard for hydrostatic pressures.
+Laminating Liaison Julia Schimmelpenningh, Eastman Chemical; Vaughn Schauss, Kuraray will present a new standard for hydrostatic pressures.

 Industry Collaboration

-- Certification program updates for safety glazing (Safety Glazing Certification Council (SGCC)), insulating glazing (Insulating Glass Certification Council (IGCC)), and Architectural Glass & Metal Technician (AGMT) Certification, presented by John Kent of Administrative Management Systems, Inc. (AMS).
+- Certification program updates for safety glazing (Safety Glazing Certification Council (SGCC)), insulating glazing (Insulating Glass Certification Council (IGCC)), and Architectural Glass & Metal Technician (AGMT) Certification, presented by John Kent and Kristin Best of Administrative Management Systems, Inc. (AMS).

 - Updates on Fenestration Glazing Industry Alliance (FGIA) activities from Amy Becker, FGIA.